WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

-## Web Control Objects
+(#wwtcontrol-## Web Control Objects

 The [*WWTControl**](#wwtcontrol-object) object is the principal object, the other objects are created on initialization of the object, or can be created by the methods provided by this object.

 Note that the **Example Code** listed for each property or method is _not_ code that will run on its own, just an example of how to use the property or method within a script.
-Run-able samples are listed and linked to in the [Web Control Samples](#webcontrol-samples) section.
+Run-able samples are listed and linked to in the [Web Control Samples](#web-control-samples) section.

 | Object | Description |
 | :-- | :-- |